Home / Blog /

 Here are some tips:

 • Before signing on with a new vendor, do some due diligence to ensure that this kind of support isn’t already provided by an existing vendor.
+We recommend taking a full inventory of programs and services available to employees to allow for a careful assessment of how these currently align to the existing needs.

 • Understand how point solution vendors will communicate with employees and coordinate outreach among vendors so participants don’t feel bombarded with messages.